-Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if the Company currently has enforceable legal right to offset the recognized amounts and there is an intention to settle on a net basis, to realize the assets and settle the liabilities simultaneously.
+Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet if the Company currently has enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.

-3.12 Fair Value Measurement
+3.11 Fair Value Measurement

-The company measures financial instruments such as derivatives and Investment in Mutual Fund at fair value at each balance sheet date.
+The company measures financial instruments such as derivatives and investment in Mutual Fund at fair value at each balance sheet date.